mephi42/ctftool/doc/0003-checkout.md

 `ctf checkout` could also detect whether downloaded binaries are packed, and unpack them (with varying levels of
 sophistication: `.gz`, `tar.gz`, `extract-vmlinux`, etc).
-However, the goal of `ctf checkout` is to let the user get the initial impression of the challenges (e.g. by doing `tar -t`, `binwalk`, etc., manually), so indiscriminate unpacking might be unnecessary.
+However, the goal of `ctf checkout` is to let the user get the initial impression of the challenges (e.g., by doing `tar -t`, `binwalk`, etc., manually), so indiscriminate unpacking might be unnecessary.
 Therefore, it will be implemented separately.

 `ctf checkout` could also be taught to download single binaries, however, this is too fine-grained.